 Martina: I am a user experience researcher for New Relic, an observability platform.
 We have products such as application monitoring, infrastructure monitoring, security monitoring, and many other things.

 How I ended up being a user researcher is interesting.
 I was an academic researcher before being a user researcher.
 So before working in the industry, I was working in academia doing my Ph.D. and that’s how I ended up transitioning from academia and academic research to user research and working in tech companies.
 When I started, my first job was working on some of the responsible AI issues we face and, after that, in the security and observability space.
 So, I’ve always been around AI and security.
 I’m also super passionate about security because my Ph.D. was in the psychology of fraud.
 Therefore, I’ve always been passionate about fraud, phishing, and social engineeringWhat is Social Engineering?
 Social engineering is a manipulative tactic cybercriminals use to deceive individuals into divulging confidential information or performing actions that compromise security.
-Unlike technical attacks, which exploit software....
+Unlike technical attacks, which exploit....
 I really love the space I’m in right now.

 What made you study the psychology of fraud?